AnthonyOlijnyk/reservify/backend/README.md

 {
     start_time: date string
     number_of_people: int
-    email: string
     restaurant_id: int
 }
 ```

 Constraints:

+- The user needs to be logged in
 - start_time must be in the future and have the format (YYYY-MM-DD HH:MM)
 - number_of_people must be in the range from 1-30
-- email must correlate with an actual user email in the database
 - restaurant_id must correlate with an actual restaurant in the database
 - A restaurant has a max capacity of 30 people for a day, so you cannot have reservations where the total number of people for a given day exceeds that number for a specific restaurant.